 Major improvements and betterments to existing facilities and equipment are capitalized.
 Costs for maintenance and repairs that do not extend the useful life of the applicable assets are charged to expense as incurred.
 The District capitalizes certain interest costs, net of interest income related to tax-free borrowings until the assets are ready for their intended use.
 The amount capitalized is the difference between the interest costs and interest income associated with the applicable tax-free borrowings.
-Amounts capitalized were net interest expense of \$14,964,000 in fiscal year 2018 and \$15,461,000 in fiscal year 2017.
+Amounts capitalized were net interest expense of \$13,258,000 and \$14,964,000 in fiscal year 2019 and 2018, respectively.